eduvpn/documentation/BRANDING.md

     /usr/share/vpn-user-portal/views
     /usr/share/vpn-admin-portal/views

-You can copy the `head.twig` from these folders to `/etc/vpn-user-portal/default/views/head.twig` and `/etc/vpn-admin-portal/default/views/head.twig` respectively and modify them to override the defaults.
-For instance by adding an extra line pointing to a second CSS file.
+You can copy the `base.twig` from these folders to `/etc/vpn-user-portal/default/views/base.twig` and `/etc/vpn-admin-portal/default/views/base.twig` respectively and modify them to override the defaults.
+For instance by adding an extra line pointing to an additional CSS file.

-**NOTE**: It is NOT recommended to update other templates than `head.twig` as they MAY break future software updates.
+**NOTE**: It is NOT recommended to update other templates than `base.twig` as they MAY break future software updates.
 We do NOT guarantee template compatibility!